harrydehix/vhdl-cheatsheet/README.md

        b when s = '1';
 end multiplexer_logic;
 ```
-- whitebox view defining the logic
+- whitebox view defining the logic, always belonging to an entity
+- there can be multiple architectures for a single entity
 - you cannot write to inputs!
 - you cannot read from outputs!
 - all assignments are processes!